Holidays Calendar for March 29, 2017

 • 1918 Born: Sam Walton, American businessman, founder of Walmart, an American multinational retail corporation.

 • 1902 Born: William Walton, English composer, known for his music in several classical genres and styles.
-He wrote music from film scores to operas.
-His best-known works include Façade, the cantata Belshazzar's Feast, the Viola Concerto and the First Symphony.
+His best-known works include Façade, the cantata Belshazzar's Feast, the Viola Concerto, and the First Symphony.

 • 1901 Born: Andrija Maurović, Croatian comic book author and illustrator, often called the father of Yugoslav and Croatian comics.

-• 1886 The first batch of Coca-Cola was brewed by dr. John Pemberton in a backyard in Atlanta, Georgia.
+• 1886 The first batch of Coca-Cola was brewed by Dr. John Pemberton in his backyard in Atlanta, Georgia.

-• 1826 Died: Johann Heinrich Voss, German poet and classicist, best known for translation of Homer's Odyssey and Iliad into German.
+• 1826 Died: Johann Heinrich Voss, German poet and classicist, best known for his translations of Homer's Odyssey and Iliad into German.

 • 1790 Born: John Tyler, American lawyer and politician, the 10th President of the United States.

-• 1772 Died: Emanuel Swedenborg, Swedish astronomer, philosopher and theologian, best known for the book on the afterlife Heaven and Hell.
+• 1772 Died: Emanuel Swedenborg, Swedish astronomer, philosopher and theologian, best known for his book on the afterlife entitled Heaven and Hell.

 • 1697 Died: Nicolaus Bruhns, Danish-German organist, violinist, and composer, one of the most prominent composers and organists of his generation.